mannyb325/copilot/README.md

 1. Add "# should include getters, setters and a toString method" to your comment
     > The clearer and more descriptive I am, the more helpful Copilot can be!
 1. Type "class Point:" and hit enter
-    > Copilot draws on information from our workspace, so it is inferring what we want based on what we have already done and what it can see in other open files. in this case, file name is part of it.
+    > Copilot draws on all information in our file to build its context, so it can infer what we want based on what we have already commented and coded.
+Remember, file name is part of context!
 1. Accept all getters, setters and toString
-    > Copilot expedites "boring" coding.
-Repetitive, boilerplate tasks.
+    > Copilot expedites "boring" coding (repetitive, boilerplate tasks).
 This gives us more time for the tasks and coding we enjoy.
 1. Start a new comment "# calculate the..." (we're going to create a distance function)
     > Copilot is, once again, inferring what we might want here.
-Additionally, Copilot is starting to generate actual code / algorithms.

 ##### class line
 1. Start a new comment "# create a class..."